 - Annual Fee: None

-If you spend a lot dining out at restaurants you can maximize every dollar you spend by using one of the five credit cards mentioned above.
+If you plan on spending a lot dining in and taking out from your favorite restaurants you can maximize every dollar you spend by using one of the five credit cards mentioned above.
 Whether you value travel rewards or cash back, using one of the best credit cards for restaurants can help you get the most out of your next dining purchase.